Linuxfabrik/monitoring-plugins/check-plugins/fortios-cpu-usage/README.md

                          -H HOSTNAME [--insecure] [--no-proxy]
                          --password PASSWORD [--timeout TIMEOUT] [-w WARN]

-Returns the current system-wide CPU utilization as a percentage from Forti Appliances like FortiGate running FortiOS via FortiOS REST API.
-Warns only if the overall CPU usage is above a certain threshold within the last n checks (default: 5).
-The authentication is done via a single API token (Token-based authentication), not via Session-based authentication, which is stated as "legacy".
-Hint: This plugin tries to check against the global configured `cpu- use-threshold` first; only if there is no value, the check's command line values (or their defaults) are used.
+Monitors CPU utilization on FortiGate appliances running FortiOS via the REST API.
+Alerts only if the threshold has been exceeded for a configurable number of consecutive check runs (default: 5), suppressing short spikes.
+First checks against the globally configured cpu-use-threshold on the appliance, then falls back to command-line thresholds.

 options:
   -h, --help            show this help message and exit -V, --version         show program's version number and exit --always-ok           Always returns OK.
-  --count COUNT         Number of times the value must exceed specified
+  --count COUNT         Number of consecutive checks the threshold must be
-                        thresholds before alerting.
-Default: 5 -c, --critical CRIT   Set the critical threshold CPU Usage Percentage.
-Hint:
+                        exceeded before alerting.
+Default: 5 -c, --critical CRIT   CRIT threshold for CPU usage in percent.
+The plugin first checks against the globally configured `cpu-use- threshold` on the appliance; this value is only used if no global threshold exists.
+Default: 90.
-                        This plugin tries to check against the global configured `cpu-use-threshold` first; only if there is no value, the check's command line values (or their defaults) are used.
-Default: 90 -H, --hostname HOSTNAME
+  -H, --hostname HOSTNAME
-                        FortiOS-based Appliance address, optional including
+                        FortiOS-based appliance address, optionally including
-                        port ("192.168.1.1:443").
+                        port.
+Example: `--hostname 192.168.1.1:443`.
-  --insecure            This option explicitly allows to perform "insecure"
+  --insecure            This option explicitly allows insecure SSL
+                        connections.
-                        SSL connections.
-Default: False --no-proxy            Do not use a proxy.
-Default: False --password PASSWORD   FortiOS REST API Single Access Token.
+  --no-proxy            Do not use a proxy.
+  --password PASSWORD   FortiOS REST API single-use access token.
   --timeout TIMEOUT     Network timeout in seconds.
-Default: 3 (seconds) -w, --warning WARN    Set the warning threshold CPU Usage Percentage.
-Hint:
+Default: 3 (seconds) -w, --warning WARN    WARN threshold for CPU usage in percent.
+The plugin
-                        This plugin tries to check against the global configured `cpu-use-threshold` first; only if there is no value, the check's command line values (or their defaults) are used.
-Default: 80
+                        first checks against the globally configured `cpu-use- threshold` on the appliance; this value is only used if no global threshold exists.
+Default: 80.
 ```